Summer Kitchen, a photograph by Stacie Bird, won the Images 2021 Best of Show Award.

-The Images 2020 juried gallery exhibition features 62 works of art from Pennsylvania artists chosen by juror Emily Burns.
+The Images 2021 juried gallery exhibition features 62 works of art from Pennsylvania artists chosen by juror Betsey Batchelor.

-The exhibition was made possible in part by sponsorships from the Chamber of Business & Industry of Centre County, State College Framing Company & Gallery, Bellefonte Art Museum for Centre County, Central Pennsylvania Pastel Society, State College Photo Club, Garbrick Shadle Insurance Agency, Art Alliance of Central Pennsylvania, Schlow Library Foundation, and the Sturtz-Davis family.
+The exhibition is made possible in part by sponsorships from the Chamber of Business & Industry of Centre County, State College Framing Company & Gallery, and the Sturtz-Davis family.

-A virtual Awards Reception was held for the artists and was sponsored by CBICC and hosted by Schlow Centre Region Library with support from the Centre Foundation.
-The Central Pennsylvania Festival of the Arts will award $1,900 in prizes.
+A virtual Awards Announcement will be held on Thursday, July 8 at 6:30 pm.
+It is sponsored by CBICC and hosted by Schlow Centre Region Library with support from the Centre Foundation.
+The Central Pennsylvania Festival of the Arts will award $1,800 in prizes.
 Thank you to our sponsors for their generous support.

 Click or tap on the images below to see larger versions.
 Many of the pieces are for sale.
 Should you wish to purchase any of these works, please contact the Festival office at (814) 237-3682.

-Best in Show: Adeline by Kelly Green Sponsored by State College Framing Company & Gallery
+Best in Show: Summer Kitchen by Stacie Bird Sponsored by State College Framing Company & Gallery

-William D. Davis Award: The World Beneath by Deena Ultman Sponsored by the Sturtz-Davis Family
+William D. Davis Award: Ry by Jennifer Kelly Sponsored by the Sturtz-Davis Family

 Best Pastel: Balancing Act by William Sweeney